PlayStation Portal review: Cloud gaming arrives one year on

 Features: I want to stream

 The obvious comparison to make with the PlayStation Portal would seemingly be the Nintendo Switch – but really what you’re actually looking at is the PS5’s answer to the Wii U. No games run natively, and you’re relying on your Wi-Fi connection for the Portal to work.
 For all its flaws, Nintendo’s ill-fated console excelled on latency between console and Gamepad.
-I was hoping for a similar experience here.
+I hoped for a similar experience here.

 On first use you’ll need to connect to the same Wi-Fi network as your PS5.
 Provided you’ve enabled remote play on the console, pairing is quick and easy.
 You’re able to turn the PS5 on and off remotely, and connecting is simply a case of following the on-screen prompts.
 I’d like connecting to the PS5 each time I turn the Portal on to be a few seconds faster, but the process is slick and makes it feel like a proper PlayStation product.